hhatim1/Questions-Review/README.md

 # Questions-Review Application

-This was created using JavaScript - MEAN stack, it uses MongoDB, Express,  Angular and Node.js.
+This was created using JavaScript -

+MEAN stack.
+It uses MongoDB, Express,  Angular and Node.js.
-The objective is to create the basic functionality described in the wire-frame - Please check question_answer_wireframe.png

-# First make sure the following are installed in the application main folder:

-npm install express
-npm install ejs
-npm install express --save
-npm install ejs --save
-npm install body-parser --save npm install mongoose --save npm install express-session

-# To start the MEAN application

-Start MongoDB: sudo mongod
-Start the application: nodemon server.js

 # Required Features: